 - a group of interdependent organisms of different species growing or living together in a specified habitat

-This is important to note because in terms of “black community” as a social or ideological construct, we must understand that words have meaning and meaning requires context.
+This is important to note because when it comes to “black community” as a social, cultural, or ideological construct we must understand that words have meaning and meaning requires context.

 The Magic of Melanin